oceanprotocol/docs/discover/ocean-token.md

 ## The OCEAN Token

-Since mid-2023, the Ocean Protocol Foundation has fully renounced control of the $OCEAN token contract.
-The token is now entirely community-driven, and ecosystem teams are free to use it however it fits their products, from staking and governance to payments, rewards, NFTs, DeFi, and other utilities.
+The Ocean Protocol Foundation, as the original issuer of the $OCEAN token, renounced all control over the $OCEAN token contract since mid-2023.

+Following this cessation of active management, the Ocean community and ecosystem projects now have full autonomy to use the $OCEAN token in any manner that suits their product and go-to-market strategy, aligning with the ideals of decentralized AI.

+Ocean ecosystem teams can integrate the $OCEAN token into their products for various purposes, including staking, platform functionality, governance, payment, NFTs, DeFi, memes, rewards, or any other purpose they deem fit.

+The Ocean Protocol Foundation will continue to act as a resource for anyone seeking information on the history and provenance of the $OCEAN token, and will support integrations.
+It will also coordinate the development of Ocean technology and guide ecosystem teams in integrating into the Ocean stack.

-The total supply is fully emitted, circulating, and permanently capped at 268M $OCEAN, with the possibility of decreasing over time depending on community actions.
+The total token supply is fully emitted, circulating, and permanently capped at approximately 268,000,000 $OCEAN.
+The supply may decrease in the future depending on the actions and usage decisions of the Ocean community and ecosystem projects.

-$OCEAN is available on Coinbase, Kraken, UpBit, Binance US, Uniswap, and SushiSwap.
+Acquirors can currently exchange $OCEAN on Coinbase, Kraken, UpBit, Binance US, Uniswap, and SushiSwap.
+Here are the list of [exchanges](https://www.coingecko.com/en/coins/ocean-protocol#markets).

-For all updated details, visit our [official website](https://oceanprotocol.com/about-us/ocean-token).
 _Next: [Networks](networks/README.md)_

 _Back: [What can you do with Ocean?](benefits.md)_